ARS-SWRC/GEE-KGCC/README.md

 | ------ | ------ | ------ |
 | - | - | - |

-Returns a `dict` of class names and labels, along with corresponding numerical index values for 30 climate classes.
+Returns a `dict` that relates class values to class names and letter labels corresponding to 30 climate classes.

 ## Test Example
 The `geekgcc_test.ipynb` notebook is available for testing functionality of geekgcc.
 The monthly WorldClim dataset is used in this example because it requires minimal pre-processing.